aedobbyn/beer-data-science/present/brewsentation.md

 Prediction
 ========================================================
-Here's my reasoning: if beers are well-defined by their styles we should be able to predict style reasonably well using our other available variables.
+If beers are well-defined by their styles we should be able to predict style reasonably well using our other available variables.

+I used a random forest and a multinomial neural network.
+We'll go through the neural net.

 Prediction: Neural Net